iPDB -- Optimizing Semantic SQL Queries: Conclusion

-\dbname{} runs LLM calls in parallel across multiple threads.
-Users can specify the number of available threads system-wide or per model.
-This configuration enables users to parallelize calls without exceeding the rate limits set by proprietary LLM vendors.
-However, during batched parallel execution, the entire batch may fail if a single item in the batch fails.
-In this case, \dbname{} falls back to parallel execution of each tuple in the corresponding batch only for that failed batch.
-Along with multi-row prompt marshaling and parallel LLM calls, \dbname{} reduces the latency for a given workload by a significant factor compared to serial per-tuple execution of an LLM.
+\dbname{} runs LLM calls in parallel over multiple threads based on the number of threads available system-wide or per model.
+This configuration enables parallelizing calls without exceeding the rate limits set by proprietary LLM vendors.
+However, during batched parallel execution, an entire batch may fail if one item in the batch fails.
+In this case, \dbname{} falls back to parallel execution of each tuple in the corresponding batch.
+Along with multi-row prompt marshaling and parallel LLM calls, \dbname{} reduces workload latency by a significant factor compared to serial per-tuple LLM execution.